JIMMY CRAIG WOMBLE

 LISA TUCHEK is a North Carolina native and founder of the Beaufort Holiday Art Walk.
 Her artwork is well-known in Beaufort as well as throughout N.C.
 In 2011, Tuchek started the Beaufort Holiday Art Walk which is typically held every December, and is a way for local artists to join together and display their work in various shops and dining locations throughout town.
-Unfortunately, there will be no Art Walk, but this show will be a great way to honor these talented artists.

 Before Tuchek found her home in Beaufort, she spent 12 years in Nashville, Tennessee.
 Though she never received a formal degree in art, she spent her time in Nashville studying with various artists in order to grow her artistic abilities and excel in the artist community.
 For some time, she also owned her own art gallery where she taught art to budding artists.
 Tuchek describes her work as, “fun, colorful and a unique style” as well as demonstrating it through her use of shapes, strokes, and choice of vivid acrylic paint.

 MANDY JOHNSON is no stranger to the Mattie King Davis Art Gallery.
 She, as well as Lisa Tuchek and Jimmy Craig Womble, have had work in the gallery.
 In 2012, Mandy’s show nearly sold out on the opening night.
 Johnson is well-known for her use of negative space, a strong sense of design and figure ground relationships.